dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 them into a thousand tiny pieces, again and again.
 Stick around for long enough, and Bitcoin will completely change your worldview.

-> "After this, there is no turning back.
+> After this, there is no turning back.
 You take the blue pill --- the
 > story ends, you wake up in your bed and believe whatever you want to
 > believe.
 You take the red pill --- you stay in Wonderland, and I show
 > you how deep the rabbit hole goes."